Content Warning: This story contains descriptions of animal abuse. Viewer discretion is advised.

 A 20-year-old Mesquite man was indicted Tuesday in the death of two puppies, Dallas County district attorney John Creuzot said in a press release Tuesday.

 Sebastian Acosta, 20, was arrested on an animal cruelty charge in April, and the district attorney's office filed an additional charge after reviewing the case.

-A Dallas County grand jury later indicted Acosta on two felony counts of cruelty to non-livestock animals.
+A Dallas County grand jury returned the indictments on two felony counts of cruelty to non-livestock animals Tuesday.

 The sound of puppies "crying out in distress," as well as thuds, are then heard on the video, according to police records.

 The video was recorded on game cameras placed in the dumping site by Jeremy Boss, an animal advocate who founded the Dowdy Ferry Animal Coalition.

 The latest news from around North Texas.

 Police said investigators found the puppies' bodies and bloodied logs after Boss called the police.

 In six years, he says nearly 800 dogs have been discovered along Dowdy Ferry Road, an area of southeast Dallas that's an infamous dumping ground for dogs.